How to Use

 Dice Button

 Randomizes all parameters for all present heads.
+A random scale can also be selected and applied to all heads at the same scale.
 Changes color on each press.

 Seq Tab — Step Sequencer